You try and try to ignore.

 27 December 2024 | 02 January 2025

-So far I’m very happy with how the healing is progressing, kind of in awe that there hasn’t been any visible bruising.
-There aren’t any external stitches, just glue and micropore tape which I’m instructed to change every 5-7 days.
+Initial results are promising and I’m very happy with how the healing is progressing, some swelling will take time to go down, but kind of in awe that there hasn’t been any visible bruising.
+There aren’t any external stitches but there are several layers of dissolvable internal stitches.
+Externally it’s all glue and micropore tape, the latter of which I’m instructed to change every 5-7 days.
 Initial surgical dressings were changed in-office during the one week follow-up, while the next follow-up is scheduled for February.
-Until then it stays clean and I wear a Tubigrip compression bandage to help with the swelling.
+Until then it stays clean and I wear a compression tube bandage to help manage the swelling.

-Ice packs and paracetamol have also been highly appreciated, especially during the first week.
-Stronger painkillers were available, but kind of overkill.
+Ice packs and paracetamol have also been highly appreciated, especially during that first week.
+Stronger painkillers were available so I took them on the first two nights to help sleeping, but it was kind of overkill.
 There was also a box of antibiotics to take 3 times a day until they ran out about a week later.

-It’s been perhaps cathartic to get this done after nearly 2 years.
-Longer if we count the years spent assuming it would be prohibitively expensive, but who’s counting?
+It’s been perhaps cathartic to get this done after nearly 2 years of planning and waiting.
+Longer still if we count the years spent assuming it would be prohibitively expensive, but who’s counting?
 Don’t get me wrong, I’ve permanently fucked up any possible chance of ever being able to retire; but I genuinely don’t expect to live that long anyway.

 Here’s hoping 2025 is entirely devoid of paperwork.